MrMcPat/over-and-under/README.md

 # Credits

-Developed by Patrick Liang and Lynden Lim.
+Developed by Patrick Liang and Jonathan Laureano.